Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 The accuracy estimates will typically be derived from the covariance matrix of the LSQ / Kalman filter but they do have their limitations:

-- Firstly, they can ignore systemic biases which may not be easily identified
+- Firstly, they can be unaware of systemic biases which may not be easily identified
   - Such biases may not be apparent within the residuals of the LSQ / Kalman filter
-- The accuracy estimates are almost certainly being produced from covariance matrix of the LSQ / Kalman filter
+- The accuracy estimates are typically produced from covariance matrix of the LSQ / Kalman filter
-  - They will typically represent the amount of certainty in the final solution using 1-sigma (i.e. 68%)
+  - They therefore represent the amount of certainty in the final solution, typically as 1-sigma (i.e. 68% confidence)
-- The accuracy estimates must NOT be used to infer the precise accuracy of the position / speed
+- The accuracy estimates must NOT be used to infer the precise accuracy of the position / speed that was calculated
-  - They will however indicate when something abnormal has occurred and are very useful for software filtering
+  - They will however indicate when something abnormal has occurred and are thus useful for software filters
 - The accuracy estimates must NOT be used to compare the accuracy of different devices
   - They are however useful within the context of single / multiple sessions from a single device